Coronavirus (COVID-19) information

 The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
 Assessment methods include a range of coursework assessments such as essays, reports, portfolios, presentations and your final year major project.
 The grades from formal assessments count towards your module mark.

 All assessments are spread across the year to make the workload manageable.
 The course work will be based on practical demonstration of skills as delivered by the lecturers.

-Your overall workload consists of class contact hours, independent learning, and assessment activity, While your actual contact hours may depend on the optional modules you select, the following information gives an indication of how much time you will need to allocate to different activities at each level of the course.
+Your overall workload consists of class contact hours, independent learning, and assessment activity.
+The following information gives an indication of how much time you will need to allocate to different activities at each level of the course.

 Summary of Teaching, Learning and Assessment

 This is for the KIS information- this section will be completed in September when further training on the underlying calculations will be available.
 Please do not complete this now, a spreadsheet will be circulated nearer the time with the required format.
 A detailed version will still be required for all programme specifications.
 The detailed version includes tutorial time/timetabled and compulsory trips etc.

 Our Academic Support Team provides help in the following areas: